 Is knee surgery for a torn meniscus necessary and curative?
 A New England Journal of Medicine study raises some doubts.

-In our office, we help many people with knee problems by solving the mechanisms behind the knee pain.
-Since the meniscus tear is often a symptom, rather than the problem, looking at the foot, ankle, and hip as well as the lower back region resolves most knee pain even when a meniscus tear is present.
-If this works that well, why do we need surgery, even if a tear is present.
+In our office, we help many people with knee problems by solving the mechanisms behind knee pain.
+Since the meniscus tear is often a symptom, rather than the problem, looking at the foot, ankle, and hip, as well as the lower back region, resolves most knee pain even when a meniscus tear is present.
+If this works that well, why do we need surgery, even if a tear is present?
 This study indicates that meniscus surgery may not be any more effective than a sham surgery procedure.